Update for Parents:

 I hope that you are all well and that all our families are healthy and safe.

-As you will be aware, the Education Secretary has announced that it will be compulsory for all pupils to return to school in September 2020 and receive a full time education.
-The below letter provides the detail about how Twickenham Primary Academy will be building upon its phased summer opening into the Autumn Term where will be providing a full time compulsory education for all pupils.
+The below letter provides the detail about how Twickenham Primary Academy will be building upon our Autumn Term opening where we continue to proivide a full time compulsory education for all pupils.

-The school will be updating its risk assessment in light of the new guidance, and this will be shared on our school website under the risk assessment tab.
+The school continues to update its risk assessment in light of the new guidance, and this will be shared on our school website under the risk assessment tab, and updated frequently in line with government guidelines.

-From September 2020, pupils will be expected to attend school.
+Pupils are expected to attend school.
 Pupils will be taught in a class of 30, and they will not need to socially distance within their bubble.
-These pupils will also remain in their bubble of 30 during playtime, lunchtime and during Physical Education.

 Missing out on more time in the classroom risks pupils falling further behind.
 Those with higher overall absence tend to achieve less well in both primary and secondary school.
 School attendance will therefore be mandatory again from the beginning of the autumn term.
 This means from that point, the usual rules on school attendance will apply, including: